TaranDahl/Phobos/docs/Fixed-or-Improved-Logics.md

 - Allowed `AuxBuilding` to count building upgrades.
 - Fix the bug that parasite will vanish if it missed its target when its previous cell is occupied.
 - Prevent the units with locomotors that cause problems from entering the tank bunker.
+- Fixed `MovementZone=Subterannean` harvesters being unable to find docks if in area enclosed by water, cliffs etc.

 ## Fixes / interactions with other extensions